qyber-black/Code-MRSNet/README.md

 * v2.0 - update to python3 and tensorflow 2; code, api and ui cleanups; updates to
   spectra processing; extended dataset generation, model training, model selection, and quantification.
+* v2.1 - current version with TensorFlow 2.20, Python 3.13 support, and enhanced
+  model architectures including autoencoders and autoencoder-quantifiers.

 ## Locations